larik-22/data-structures/doc/Documentation.md

 # Algorithms and classes

 ## MijnArrayList
+**Class Diagram:**
+Teacher implemented this class for us, so I didn't have to create it myself.

 **Implementation:** [mijn implementatie](../src/nl/saxion/cds/solution/data_structures/MyArrayList.java)

 As I started building my own utility Csv Reader, based on the ArrayList, I had to add one additional method `clear()`.